ABOUT OUR CHEF:

 Jason Chow was never meant to be an accountant.

-As a Malaysian, he grew up with flavors and influences from all around Asia—China, the Philippines, Thailand, Indonesia.
-Helping his mom make homemade dishes for the family first lit his culinary spark.
+As a Malaysian, Jason grew up surrounded by flavors and influences from all around Asia: from China, the Philippines, Thailand, and Indonesia.
+And he learned how to harness those flavors in his mom's kitchen, helping her prepare the family meals.

-Putting passions aside, he pursued a conventional path, and Jason went to college for accounting.
-But documents and balance sheets couldn’t compete with the thrill and heat of the kitchen, the alchemy of taking raw ingredients and creating a masterpiece.
+Despite his culinary talent, he pursued a conventional path and went to college for accounting.
+Try as he might, documents and balance sheets couldn’t compete with the thrill and heat of the kitchen, the alchemy of taking raw ingredients and creating a masterpiece.

-So, after re-aligning his life’s pursuit with culinary school, he began work as a Cantonese-style dim sum chef in his home country, mastering Hong Kong barbecue—from Peking duck to roasted, crispy suckling pig.
-The chef’s life took him across the globe, from Malaysia and Singapore to New York, from grilling street-food to plating in 5-star hotels.
+So, he answered the call, enrolled in culinary school, and life started clicking.
+After graduating, he began work as a Cantonese-style dim sum chef in his home country.
+There he mastered Hong Kong barbecue, including dishes like Peking duck and roasted, crispy suckling pig.
+The chef’s life took him across the globe—from Malaysia and Singapore to New York City—and from grilling street-food to plating in 5-star hotels.

 Following his move to the Triangle, Jason brought his 12 years of Indo-Chinese mastery and took on Japan.
-He started fresh, learning the art of preparing authentic Japanese sushi and hibachi, personally studying under the sushi master Masa-San.
+He started fresh.
+He embarked on the 10-year path to learn the art of preparing authentic Japanese sushi and hibachi, personally studying under the sushi master Masa-San.

 Now, at Koi, he offers you the best from his travels and his craft: his sensibilities from a Malaysian upbringing, his experience from grilling on the streets of Kuala Lumpur, his education under Thai food masters in New York City, and 13 years of mastering sushi.